The Beth Lists

 Wedding Venue

 In recent years, The Dominion has been a venue for weddings.
-In 2018, one of the brick federal-style buildings was renovated to hold 6 guest rooms.
+In 2018, one of the brick federal-style buildings was renovated, to hold 6 guest rooms.

 Picture

 The main house looked very quiet and grand, when we arrived on a Sunday afternoon.
-If we'd come the night before, we would have taken in a different scene, with wedding guests on the veranda.
+If we'd come the night before, we might have taken in a different scene, with wedding guests on the veranda.

 The Masonic Children's Home